University of Chicago Harris School of Public Policy

-The University of Chicago Harris School of Public Policy is the public policy graduate school of the University of Chicago in Chicago, Illinois, United States.
+The University of Chicago Harris School of Public Policy (formally the Irving B. Harris Graduate School of Public Policy Studies) is the public policy graduate school of the University of Chicago in Chicago, Illinois, United States.
 It is located on the University of Chicago's main campus in Hyde Park.

 The school is named after Irving B. Harris, who made a US$10 million donation that established the Harris School of Public Policy in 1988.
 In addition to policy studies and policy analysis, the school requires students to pursue training in economics and statistics as part of its rigorous Core Curriculum.

 Harris offers joint degrees with the university's Business School, Law School, Social Work School, and the Division of the Social Sciences.

 Harris is ranked third among policy analysis schools in the United States by U.S. News & World Report, and listed as the fourth best public policy institution globally in the field of economics research by RePEc.

 History

 The Harris School of Public Policy was predated by the Committee on Public Policy and the University of Chicago Center for Policy Study.
 The Center on Public Policy, established in 1966, was a research center and so did not offer degrees.
 The Center hosted fellows and conferences and published research in the field of public policy, primarily urban studies and urban journalism.

 The Committee on Public Policy was formed to offer master's degrees to students interested in policy studies.
 The Committee, formed of professors employed by different academic divisions, began offering classes in 1976 to a small group of one-year Master's students who had applied internally from other graduate divisions within the University of Chicago.
 Over the next three years the Committee began offering two-year degrees, joint BA/MA degrees and PhDs.

 In 1986, a committee of deans recommended the Committee on Public Policy should secure a larger endowment and become a professional school.
 At that time, Irving Harris pledged $6.9 million in order to create the public policy school, a figure he later raised to $10 million.
 In 1988, the Harris School of Public Policy opened in the former American Bar Association Building which it has shared with affiliates including NORC at the University of Chicago and the Bulletin of the Atomic Scientists.

 In 2014, the Harris School received two gifts totaling $32.5 million for a physical expansion.
 A former residence hall designed by architect Edward Durell Stone was renovated and renamed The Keller Center, housing the Harris School of Public Policy since 2019.
 The sustainably designed Keller Center's Forum provides a venue for speakers as well as open work space.

 On January 7, 2019, the Harris School of Public Policy moved to the newly renovated Keller Center.